Zalokar excited to lead Tremper program

 Zalokar's path to Tremper took a couple different turns after graduation.
 He earned a history degree from the University of Wisconsin in 2007 and then enrolled at Carthage, where he pursued his teaching degree.

-He taught math at Tremper while in college, followed by special ed at Tremper before he lost his position because of a budget cut.
-That sent him across town to Bradford for one year before he returned to Tremper, where he's been ever since.
+For three years, he taught math, followed by one year at Tremper before he lost his position because of a budget cut — which sent him across town to Bradford for one year — before he returned to Tremper, where he's been ever since.

 Going from his alma mater to Tremper's main rival was a bit different, Zalokar admitted.